Abul Kalam has been chronicling refugee life in Bangladesh for over a decade.

 The Adivasis, or the indigenous people of India, make up 8.6 percent of the country’s population and are largely forgotten by the media and society.

 What’s It Like for a Queer Photographer to Shoot Straight Weddings in a Country Where Same-Sex Marriages Are Illegal

 “Even as I’m genuinely happy for the couples I photograph, one thought keeps running through my head: I probably won’t get to do the same."

 In Dhaka last week, Chobi Mela resonated with Alam’s call for collective resistance under authoritarian regimes.

 20 years later, the soldier-turned-photographer Philip Cheung is featuring the northern military unit in his latest exhibition.

-Sarah Jabbari, a documentary photographer from Iran, is now trying to resurrect it by working on suppressed communities in India.
+This documentary photographer from Iran is now trying to resurrect it by working on suppressed communities in India.

 Our head of art shoots an awkwardly surreal photo essay at night.